Noise

 Mechanism of how loud noise damages our hearing

-The diagram above demonstrates the pathway of how sound is heard.
+The diagram on the previous page demonstrates the pathway of how sound is heard.
 Sound waves travel down the ear canal (1) and vibrate the ear drum (2).
 This vibration causes three tiny bones in the middle ear (3) to move against the cochlea (4).
 The cochlea consists of three fluid filled compartments which bathe the structures that allow us to hear (5) including the outer hair cells (6).
 On top of the outer hair cells are tiny hairs called stereocilia (7).
 When sound waves travel along the basilar membrane inside the cochlea they move the outer hair cells and its stereocilia.
 Stereocilia bend as they push up against the tectorial membrane and send messages through the hearing nerve (8) to the brain.
 When the sound is too loud, the stereocilia are forced up against the tectorial membrane causing the tiny hairs to break, resulting in loss of hearing.
 This hearing loss may be temporary or permanent.

 Noise and the damage to our ears